How You Support the Allen School

 Your $10 gift will vaccinate a child's dog.
 A gift of any amount will move us closer to a world where no child dies from canine rabies.
 Please join us in eliminating dog and human rabies worldwide.

-Paul G. Allen School for Global Animal Health Graduate Education Fund
+Paul G. Allen School for Global Health Graduate Education Fund

 Bringing life sciences, economics, social science, culture, history and ecology together is key for designing global health programs that will improve the lives of animals and people well into the future.
 Your gift creates opportunities for our graduate students to learn across disciplines and bring that knowledge to local communities.

-Paul G. Allen School for Global Animal Health Global Outreach Fund
+Paul G. Allen School for Global Health Global Outreach Fund

-Paul G. Allen School for Global Animal Health Animal & Public Health Research
+Paul G. Allen School for Global Health Animal & Public Health Research

 Diseases that pass between animals and humans are called zoonotic diseases.
 Recent studies show that up to 75 percent of recently emerging infectious diseases in humans originally came from animals.
 These include diseases that have made recent news like Ebola, Zika, Middle East respiratory syndrome and avian influenza.
 Your gift in support of research will help us learn how to detect diseases faster, develop vaccines to prevent the spread of disease, and help save lives.